samrith-s/nodehawk/README.md

 observes your directories and files for changes, and triggers rebuilds to make Node application developments hassle-free.
 Supports every NodeJS framework.

-TO check the progress, do check out our
+To check the progress, do check out our
 [weekly digest](https://github.com/samrith-s/nodehawk/issues?q=is:open+is:issue+label:weekly-digest)!

 This project is inspired by the fantastic